brshallo/save-versions-from-git/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Save all versions of file in a git repo
+# Save all versions of file from a git repo

 `save_file_versions_from_git()` is set-up to make it easy to save all versions of a file from a git repository to a new folder.
 See